smokie777/luna-2.0-docs/src/docs/System Design.md

 - Sending data between React apps running in different windows
   - Example: pressing a button on the Control Panel to trigger an animation in the Animation app
 - Sending data unilaterally from a Python backend module to a React frontend app
-  - Example: sending real-time gift sub events received on the backend to the frontend, so the Animation app can play an animation
+  - Example: sending real-time gift sub events received on the backend to the frontend, so that the Animation app can play an animation

 ## **Python Backend**